Reading/Writing to Cosmos DB with FME

 Cosmos DB supports indexing and querying of geospatial data.
 The following geospatial functions are supported: ST_DISTANCE, ST_INTERSECTS, ST_WITHIN, ST_ISVALID.

 The Cosmos DB reader supports passing in a WHERE clause on the feature type.
-We simply pass-through whatever query is written in the text field directly through to Cosmos DB without modifying.
-The Azure doc stipulates that request should be prefixed with the root keyword which confused me as you don't need to do this in the Azure portal.
-This is what a successful WHERE clause looked like for me to get all of the points within 300m of the point passed that have a path_id of 1049.
+We simply pass the query written in the text field directly to Cosmos DB without modification.
+The Azure documentation stipulates that requests should be prefixed with the root keyword, which confused me, as you don't need to do this in the Azure portal.
+This is what a successful WHERE clause looked like for me to retrieve all points within 300m of the point passed that have a path_id of 1049.

 root.path_id = '1049' AND ST_DISTANCE(root.geom, {'type': 'Point', 'coordinates':[-123.01663220581631, 49.26604953933307]}) < 300